 Dacryoadenitis is inflammation of the tear-producing gland (lacrimal gland).

-- Swelling of the outer portion of the upper lid, with possible redness and tenderness
+- Swelling of the outer portion of the upper eyelid, with possible redness and tenderness

 - Pain in the area of swelling